project-zot/project-zot.github.io/docs/articles/kind-deploy.md

 ### Step 2: Create a registry container

-Create a `kind-registry` container, pulling a zot binary from the GitHub Container Registry (ghcr.io).
+Create a `kind-registry` container, pulling a zot image from the GitHub Container Registry (ghcr.io).

-> :pencil2: This example pulls `zot-minimal-linux-amd64:latest`,
+> :pencil2: This example pulls `zot-minimal:latest`,
-> a minimal (no extensions) zot image for an AMD-based linux server.
+> a minimal (no extensions) zot image.
+The container runtime will automatically select the correct architecture for your platform.
 >
+> Other available images include `zot:latest` (full-featured) and `zxp:latest` (metrics exporter).
-> Other available images are described at the [zot releases page](https://github.com/project-zot/zot/releases) in GitHub.
+> For detailed information about available releases, see the [zot releases page](https://github.com/project-zot/zot/releases) in GitHub.
-> You can also specify a release by replacing `latest` with an available release number.
+> You can specify a release by replacing `latest` with an available release number (e.g., `v2.1.11`).

 ```shell
 {% raw %}